amason13/amason13.github.io/_posts/2018-04-12-Reinforcement-Learning.md

 The actions available to our agent in any given position will be to move to spaces adjacent to its current space, or to stay in the same space.
 For example the available actions from position 0 are {0,1,5}, the available actions from position 1 are {0,1,2} and so on.

 The best way to represent the reward function is in matrix form.
 To do this, we can [generate an adjacency matrix](https://gist.github.com/amason13/b82eed6b6a3a32a37f7d3117dd8e71e4) from our labeled spaces in the maze, and then set the rewards according to whichever reward function you have choosen.
-We defined our reward function to award our agent 100 points for reaching the target state, deduce 5 points for staying in the same position, and decude one point for moving positions without reaching the target state.
+We defined our reward function to award our agent 100 points for reaching the target state, deduce 5 points for staying in the same position, and deduce one point for moving positions without reaching the target state.
 The above maze's reward matrix would look like this.

 <img src="https://artificiallyintelligent.ml/images/RM.png" width="500" align="middle">